-Lighting car parks in the correct manner is essential to provide a safe environment for stakeholders who utilise them.
+Lighting car parks in the correct manner is essential to provide a safe environment for stakeholders who use them.
 Having too little or too much light may have a detrimental effect on user experience within the car park.

-Good design not only promotes enhanced safety for the user, but also offers the potential for reduced energy consumption.
-This can be achieved through the use of more efficient lighting products and smart control systems.
-The financial benefits can not only been seen through lower energy usage, but also through lower maintenance costs due to the life expectancy of the products being greater.
+Good design not only promotes enhanced safety for the user but also offers the potential for reduced energy consumption.
+This can be achieved using more efficient lighting products and smart control systems.
+The financial benefits can not only be seen through lower energy usage, but also through lower maintenance costs due to the life expectancy of the products being greater.

 Ensuring sufficient lighting levels for car parks may seem straight forward but a large amount of planning is required to make it work effectively.
-Basing decisions on how busy the car park is, its size, type and location will also assist in building an accurate understanding of the risk.
-The implementation of inspections will also assist in the process to identify if more needs to be undertaken and if specialised advice should be sought.
+Basing decisions on how busy the car park is, its size, type, and location will also assist in building an accurate understanding of the risks.
+The implementation of inspections will also assist in the process to identify if more should be done and if specialised advice should be sought.